freezedev/lyria/README.md

 Of course, this only a simple example of what you can do with scenes.
 You can also add partials, helper functions and directly bind events to elements.

-If you are already have worked with the [CouchDB eventlys](https://github.com/jchris/evently), this concept might feel very familiar to you.

 Features
 --------